-- 1. "Front" and "Side" orientation shall be determined by the Street Hierarchy in Sec 405.22.C.3. - One PRINCIPAL BUILDING is permitted per LOT.
-A COTTAGE COURT that meets the standards of Sec 405.12, where primary FAÇADES are oriented to face a shared court/green, may be approved as a MINOR WAIVER in T3L (See Sec 405.26.E). - 3.
-The Maximum Building Footprint shall not apply to CIVIC USES including houses of worship and schools. - 4.
-A Contextual SETBACK reduces the minimum required SETBACK to be the same as the SETBACK on LOTS that are adjacent and oriented to the same STREET and within 100' of the subject LOT, as long as the SETBACK is compatible and consistent with adjacent LOTS. - Building Placement Standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands and floodplains, and mature trees (See Sec 405.26.E). - 6.
-See Building Type Standards (Sec 405.12) for additional LOT WIDTH and depth requirements. - 7.
-LOTS larger than 2 acres shall follow the Large Site Standards (Article 7).
+- 1. Front and Side orientation shall be determined by the Street Hierarchy in Sec 405.22.C.3. - One PRINCIPAL BUILDING is permitted per LOT.
+A COTTAGE COURT that meets the standards of Sec 405.12 where primary FAÇADES are oriented to face a shared court/green may be approved as a MINOR WAIVER in T3L (See Sec 405.2 .E). - 3.
+The Maximum Building Footprint shall not apply to civic uses including houses of worship and schools. - 4.
+A Contextual SETBACK reduces the minimum re uired SETBACK to be the same as the SETBACK on LOTS that are ad acent and oriented to the same STREET and within 100 of the subject LOT as long as the SETBACK is compatible and consistent with ad acent LOTS. - 5.
+Building Placement Standards may be ad usted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes exposed rock formations sensitive habitats wetlands, floodplains, streams and riparian areas and mature trees (See Sec 405.2 .E). - 6.
+Lots larger than 2 acres shall follow the Large Site Standards (Article).